souravangre/todo_jenkins/README.md

  🚀 How to Run
 1. Clone this repo and push code to your repo
-2. Launch AWS EC2 (Ubuntu server)
+2. Launch AWS EC2 (Ubuntu server) ---> Check security  group (Allow Ports: 22,8080,5000 from your IP)
 3. Install Jenkins and Docker on EC2
-4. Run the jenkins serverand add configurations of Github server
+4. Run the jenkins server and add configurations of Github server
 5. Follow `deploy.sh` or setup Jenkins job
 6. Edit visudo file if the sudo permissions problem occur
 7. Build the job ---> SUCCESS